I'm a provider

 Please wait while you are redirected.

-DBS has also been investigated in patients with primary dystonia, defined as a neurological movement disorder characterized by involuntary muscle contractions, which force certain parts of the body into abnormal, contorted, and painful movements or postures.
+DBS has also been investigated in patients with primary and secondary dystonia, defined as a neurologic movement disorder characterized by involuntary muscle contractions, which force certain parts of the body into abnormal, contorted, and painful movements or postures.
 Dystonia can be classified according to age of onset, bodily distribution of symptoms, and cause.
 Age of onset can occur during childhood or during adulthood.
 Dystonia can affect certain portions of the body (focal dystonia and multifocal dystonia) or the entire body (generalized dystonia).
 Torticollis is an example of a focal dystonia.
 Primary dystonia is defined when dystonia is the only symptom unassociated with other pathology.
 Treatment options for dystonia include oral or injectable medications (i.e., botulinum toxin) and destructive surgical or neurosurgical interventions (i.e., thalamotomies or pallidotomies) when conservative therapies fail.
+Secondary dystonia is a dystonia brought on by an inciting event, such as a stroke, trauma, or drugs.
+Tardive dystonia is a form of drug-induced secondary dystonia.

-The U.S. Food and Drug Administration (FDA) has approved the Activa Tremor Control System, manufactured by Medtronic Corp, MN for deep brain stimulation.
-While the original 1997 FDA-labeled indications were limited to unilateral implantation of the device for the treatment of tremor, in January 2002, the FDA-labeled indications were expanded to include bilateral implantation as a treatment to decrease the symptoms of advanced Parkinson’s that are not controlled by medication.
+In 1997, the Activa® Tremor Control System (Medtronic) was cleared for marketing by the U.S. Food and Drug Administration (FDA) for deep brain stimulation.
+The original FDA-labeled indications were limited to unilateral implantation of the device for the treatment of tremor, but, in January 2002, the FDA-labeled indications were expanded to include bilateral implantation as a treatment to decrease the symptoms of advanced Parkinson disease that are not controlled by medication.
 In April 2003, the labeled indications were expanded to include “unilateral or bilateral stimulation of the internal globus pallidus or subthalamic nucleus to aid in the management of chronic, intractable (drug refractory) primary dystonia, including generalized and/or segmental dystonia, hemidystonia and cervical dystonia (torticollis) in patients seven years of age or above.”
 This latter indication received FDA approval through the Humanitarian Device Exemption process.
-The Activa Tremor Control System consists of the following components: the implantable pulse generator, the deep brain stimulator lead, an extension that connects the lead to the power source, a console programmer, a software cartridge to set electrical parameters for simulation, and a patient control magnet, which allows the patient to turn the pulse generator on and off, or change between high and low settings.
+The Activa® Tremor Control System consists of the following components: the implantable neurostimulator, the deep brain stimulator lead, an extension that connects the lead to the power source, a console programmer, a software cartridge to set electrical parameters for simulation, and a patient control magnet, which allows the patient to turn the neurostimulator on and off, or change between high and low settings.

-In February 2009, the FDA approved deep brain stimulation with the Reclaim device (Medtronic, Inc.) via the Humanitarian Device Exemption (HDE) process for the treatment of severe obsessive-compulsive disorder (OCD).
+In February 2009, the Reclaim® device (Medtronic), a deep brain stimulatory, was cleared for marketing by FDA through the Humanitarian Device Exemption (HDE) process for the treatment of severe obsessive-compulsive disorder (OCD).

 Note: The use of spinal cord stimulation as a treatment of chronic pain is addressed in a separate policy, Spinal Cord Stimulation.